openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * Call OS to reserve region for EAUG, immediately or on-demand.
  *
- * @param[in] addr desired page aligned start address, NULL if no desired address
+ * @param[in] addr Desired page aligned start address, NULL if no desired address.
- * @param[in] length size of the region in multiples of page size in bytes
+ * @param[in] length Size of the region in bytes of multiples of page size.
- * @param[in] flags a bitwise OR of flags describing committing mode, committing
+ * @param[in] flags A bitwise OR of flags describing committing mode, committing
  *                     order, address preference, page type.
-The untrusted side
+The untrusted side.
  *    implementation should always invoke mmap syscall with MAP_SHARED|MAP_FIXED_NOREPLACE, and
  *    translate following additional bits to proper parameters invoking mmap or other SGX specific
  *    syscall(s) provided by the kernel.